ejmiranda/samples/README.md

 23. **Scroll Progress Bar:** Show a progress bar while scrolling a page.
 24. **Red Balloons:** Red balloons increase and decrease size with `ArrowUp` and `ArrowDown`.
 25. **Mouse Trail:** Create `div` elements that trail the mouse pointer as it moves.
+26. **Tab Menu:** Create a tab menu for character pages from an array of character objects.

 > **_"What's in the box?"_** - David Mills